-- 1. Turn the radio off - Turn the radio off.
-With the back of the radio facing you, lift the battery latch up to - release the battery cover and remove the cover.

-3. Gently remove each battery by easing each battery out - individually.

-4. Reposition the battery cover and press down to secure.
+- 1. Turn the radio off. - 2.
+With the back of the radio facing you, lift the battery latch up to release the battery cover and remove the cover. - 3.
+Gently remove each alkaline battery by easing each battery out individually. - 4.
+Reposition the battery cover and press down to secure.